estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 3. Close and open VSCode
 4. Enable it by going the the command pallet cmd + shif + p
 5. Choose `Enable ESLint` ❌ (couldn't find this option)
 6. Choose `ESLint: Create ESLint Configuration`.
+Not the best way ❌(check out the easier way below 👇)
 7. I had to downgrade eslint `npm i --save-dev eslint@7.19.0`
 8. I'll get a .eslintrc.json (or other format) file added to the project

+Easier way:✅

+a.   `npx eslint init` and follow the steps

+b.
+You will have the eslint package installed (and some plugins) as dev dependencies

 Hot tip: how to enable seeing the ESLint output when going to the tab near Terminal called `Outputs`? just use the dropdown and select ESLint, that save my butt!